Stomach Flu vs Food Poisoning: How to Spot the Difference?

 - Fatigue and malaise

-Viral gastroenteritis frequently begins with general discomfort before progressing to gastrointestinal symptoms (ACG Clinical Guidelines on Acute Infectious Diarrhea).
+Viral gastroenteritis frequently begins with general discomfort before progressing to gastrointestinal symptoms.

 Signs of Severe Dehydration

-Dehydration is a serious complication of both stomach flu and food poisoning, particularly in children, older adults, and individuals with chronic conditions (WHO Diarrhoeal Disease Fact Sheets).
+Dehydration is a serious complication of both stomach flu and food poisoning, particularly in children, older adults, and individuals with chronic conditions.

 - Extreme thirst and dry mouth